novaross/programming-history/README.md

 ### The Turing Test

-In 1950, Alan Turing publishes a paper called "Computing Machinery and Intelligence" in which he proposes the "Turing Test".
+In 1950, Alan Turing publishes a paper called "Computing Machinery and Intelligence" in which he speculates about the possibility to create machines that can think and proposes the "Turing Test".
 Turing Test is a test of a machines ability show intelligent behavior similar to or indistinguishable from that of a human.

 The test proposes a natural language conversation between human and a machine which is observed by a human evaluator.